 2B.
 Copyediting.
 Sometimes combined with, or referred to as, Line Editing.
 Copyediting tends to focus more on objective errors, such as grammar, spelling, and punctuation, and keeps an eye out for continuity errors, formatting inconsistencies, and other mechanics of style.

 3. Proofreading.
 Proofreading is the final professional pass.
 It is meant to catch any errors that were missed or introduced during the editing phases.
 It is ideally applied after the manuscript has been formatted.

 Q: Do you offer a sample edit?

 A: Yes!
-I offer a sample edit of one thousand words to make sure we are compatible as author and editor, to demonstrate the quality of my work, and to ensure the service you requested will meet your manuscript’s needs.
+I offer a sample edit of 1,000 words to make sure we are compatible as author and editor, to demonstrate the quality of my work, and to ensure the service you requested will meet your manuscript’s needs.
 Your edited pages will be returned to you usually within 24 hours (excluding weekends).
 Please make sure the sample reflects the overall condition of your manuscript.

 Q: What format do you use?

 A: I work in Microsoft Word, using Track Changes and Comments.
 If you have other formats, I will do my best to accommodate you.

 Please make sure your manuscript is at least 12pt, in a readable font like Times New Roman, with the line spacing set to at least 1.5, and the language set to English.